sethmcleod/sethmcleod.com/readme.md

-# Personal Site
+# Personal Portfolio

-Built with Gulp, Jade, Sass, SourceMaps, Browser-Sync, Autoprefixer and Uglify.
+Built with Gulp, Jade, and Sass.
+Using awesome tools like Browser-Sync, SourceMaps, Autoprefixer and Uglify.